dstufft/interoperability-peps/pep-xxxx-source-wheel.rst

 ========

 This PEP defines a "Source Wheel" distribution.
-A "Source Wheel" is a ZIP format archive with a specially formatted file name and the .src.whl extension.
+A "Source Wheel" is a ZIP format archive with a specially formatted file name and the .swhl extension.
 This is a successor to the sdist format produced by distutils and setuptools.